Genesis-Metallicity: Universal Non-Parametric Gas-Phase Metallicity Estimation: Conclusion

 The electron temperature estimator is calibrated based on a kernel density estimate of the probability density function in the 5-dimensional space of O2, O3, \EWHb, \toii, and \toiii.
 We achieve a 0.04 dex accuracy in our \toii\ estimates.
 The strong-line metallicity estimator is calibrated in the 4-dimensional space of O2, O3, \EWHb, and gas-phase metallicity.
 We achieve a 0.09 dex accuracy in our strong-line gas-phase metallicity estimates.
 Our calibration is universal, meaning that its accuracy does not depend on the target redshift.

 Improved sampling of the sparsely populated regions of the emission line observables parameter space can further enhance the accuracy of our calibration.
 Therefore, we commit to keeping \texttt{genesis-metallicity} and its calibration data up-to-date in light of the upcoming data.
-The most recent version of \texttt{genesis-metallicity} and its calibration data can be found at \url{https://github.com/langeroodi/genesis_metallicity} (the calibration data will be made available upon publication).
+The most recent version of \texttt{genesis-metallicity} and its calibration data can be found at \url{https://github.com/langeroodi/genesis_metallicity}.
 The version corresponding to this draft (1.2.0) is archived at Zenodo and can be found at \cite{genesis_metallicity}.